jbirddog/blue/tools/bth/README.md

 ## Opcodes

-Opcodes are subject to change.
+Opcodes are subject to change and can be used in `.bla` files by including `bth.inc`.

 | Opcode | Name | Stack Effect | Description |
 |----|----|----|----|